 In the fall of 2013, the college appointed an Institutional Set-Standards for Student Achievement (ISSA) committee.
 The committee, tasked to review the college student achievement data and recommend set-standards, studied the requirements of the US Department of Education and reviewed other institutions' set-standards.
 In March 2015, ISSA committee submitted its proposal to the college President for review and approval.
 On March 31, 2015, the college President approved the recommended institutional-set standards for student achievement (ISSAs).
 The approved ISSAs were publicized to all college constituents through the college website, http://pcc.palau.edu/wp-content/uploads/2013/07/Institutional-Set-Standards.pdf, attachments to payroll checks, the college general assembly, and ISSA trainings.
-The institutional set-standards will be publicized in the college general catalog 2016-2020 edition.
 The institutional-set standards for student achievement were implemented in fall 2015 and will undergo its first year evaluation at the end of academic year 2015-2016.
 The ISSAs will go through its first cycle of evaluation covering three academic years at the end of academic year 2017-2018.
 The institutional-set standards will be reviewed and necessary changes will be made for implementation.
 [1.78]